 If you want to know more about this iconic rivalry, you should definitely visit the following sites.

-We hope you enjoyed reading about the Cola rivalry of two big brands, Coca Cola and Pepsi and how there branding has changed over the years.
-If you have any queries regarding the topic or any other topic regarding branding, we would be happy to answer them.
+We hope you enjoyed reading about the Cola rivalry of two big brands, Coca Cola and Pepsi and how their branding has changed over the years.
+We would love to hear your thoughts on this.
+Feel free to ask us anything about this or any of our services as a branding agency.
 All you need to do is put your questions in the comments section below.